Brown Recluse Spider Control

 The typical application rate is 2.3 pounds of Valar Plus Bifenthrin Granules to treat 1,000 square feet of lawn.

-After measuring the square footage of your lawn (measure and calculate your lawn's length x width), add the appropriate amount of Valar Plus Bifenthrin Granules to your spreader and then broadcast it uniformly over your entire lawn while walking at a steady pace.
-Spread the product in flower beds, around trees, and places where you have noticed insect activity.
+After measuring your lawn's square footage, add the appropriate amount of Valar Plus Bifenthrin Granules to your spreader and then broadcast it uniformly over your entire lawn while walking at a steady pace.
+Spread the product in flower beds, around trees, and where you have noticed insect activity.

-Step 5 - Lay Out Glue Traps
+Step 5: Lay Out Glue Traps

 Glue Board